MY APPROACH TO THERAPY

 Dr. Carreira and his students run different therapy and support groups throughout the year.
 Please contact Dr. Carreira’s office for a list of groups that are presently being run, or to request a new group.

 From time to time, there are unique situations which prevent a client from coming in to the office for therapy.
 In these special situations, Dr. Carreira may provide web based psychological services.
 Please keep in mind that the client is responsible for having his/her own computer and for downloading the special, secure, software that Dr. Carreira uses for providing this service.

 6) HOME BASED THERAPY

 There are certain situations in which the client cannot attend the office, and in which the client does not have access to a computer.
 In these situations, Dr. Carreira is available to make a home visit.
 Please keep in mind that Dr. Carreira charges his regular fee for point to point travel in these situations.

 7) PSYCHOLOGICAL ASSESSMENT

-Dr. Carreira is licensed to conduct psychological assessments on children, adolescents, and adults and he regularly conducts a number of psychological assessments including: vocational assessments, fitness for duty assessments, diocesan assessments, personality assessments, psychoeducational assessments for learning disabilities, autism, AD/HD, behavioural disorders, WSIB assessments, Veterans Affairs assessments, motor vehicle accident (MVA) assessments, etc.
+Dr. Carreira is licensed to conduct psychological assessments on children, adolescents, and adults and he regularly conducts a number of psychological assessments including: vocational assessments, fitness for duty assessments, diocesan assessments, personality assessments, psychoeducational assessments for learning disabilities, AD/HD, behavioural disorders, WSIB assessments, Veterans Affairs assessments, motor vehicle accident (MVA) assessments, etc.